 Following joint replacement surgery, you will need to take antibiotics prior to dental cleanings and dental procedures.
 Antibiotics should also be taken prior to urinary tract procedures, ingrown toenail procedures and any major surgery.
 The antibiotics are important to decrease the chance of the prosthesis getting infected.
 Always let your doctor or dentist know that you have a joint replacement when you schedule any type of procedure.
 Antibiotics are not required when the patient has a “common cold.”

 Dr. Kolisek and his staff will be here to encourage and support you during your surgery and rehabilitation.
-It is important that you continue to show up for your appointments, do your exercises at home and follow the discharge intructions so you can have the best result possible.
+It is important that you continue to show up for your appointments, do your exercises at home and follow the discharge instructions so you can have the best result possible.
 You should be back to doing most of your activities at four to six weeks even though you may still be tired.
-Most patients are back to work by six weeks.
+Most patients are back to work by six weeks after surgery.
 Dr. Kolisek allows all activities after surgery, except running and jumping, as those can prematurely loosen the prosthesis.

 Dr. Kolisek keeps all of the data regarding you and your prosthesis, both objective and patient-reported, so he can review your progress.
 This documentation allows Dr. Kolisek to offer the best care possible to his patients and to make changes in your treatment plan when necessary.
 Our common goal is for you to have the best possible outcome!